Soltis13/WireFrame/README.md

 # WireFrame
   What: Wireframes are the blueprints of a website and are fundamental in the design of new Webpages.

   Goals: Understand the pusrpose and use cases for wireframes.
          Outline the creation process of wireframes.
          Create a few examples/exercises of wireframes, posibley based on other websites and display them as examples.
-         Idealy these examples will serve as visauls for future webdesign (ie, different design options).
+         Idealy these examples will serve as visauls for future webdesign (ie, different design options

 ## Purpose of Wireframeing